 The Revenant: Beauty and Brutality in Equal Measure

-Fortunately, while Alejandro G. Iñárritu’s The Revenant is frequently a grueling experience, it is also a profoundly rewarding one, a film that balances beauty and brutality in extraordinary equipoise.
-Based on the 2002 novel by Michael Punke (itself based on the experiences of the real-life fur trapper Hugh Glass), the movie tells a primal story of survival and vengeance.
-In 1823, a large hunting party was on the verge of completing its six-month mission in the wintry wildernesses of Montana and South Dakota when it’s set upon by a band of warriors from the Ree tribe.
+“It’s okay, son.
+I know you want this to be over.”
+This is a brave voiceover to open a movie that consists of two-and-a-half hours of almost nonstop violence, injury, and deprivation.
+In context, it is a father’s comforting words to his son.
+But it could as easily represent a filmmaker’s warning to his audience.
+Fortunately, while Alejandro G. Iñárritu’s The Revenant is frequently a grueling experience, it is also a profoundly rewarding film that balances beauty and brutality in extraordinary equipoise.
+Based on the 2002 novel by Michael Punke (based on the experiences of the real-life fur trapper Hugh Glass), the movie tells a primal story of survival and vengeance.
+In 1823, a large hunting party was on the verge of completing its six-month mission in the wintry wildernesses of Montana and South Dakota when it was set upon by a band of warriors from the Ree tribe.
 After most of the men are killed in the encounter, those remaining ask their experienced tracker, Glass (Leonardo DiCaprio), to guide them safely back to their barracks outpost.

 READ MORE :